 Scarbrough directs three main projects for showcasing his original music and arrangements: his 18-piece ensemble, the Russell Scarbrough Big Band, features his own works in a strikingly original voice; the 12-piece Soul-Jazz Big Band features the earthy jazz of the 1960's and 70's, and the Russell Scarbrough Orchestra featuring Frank Torchio revisits the classic performances of Frank Sinatra and Ella Fitzgerald.

 Scarbrough studied trombone with John Gifford, John Melick, Wayne Wells, Harry Watters, Mark Kellogg, and John Marcellus.
 As a performer, he has shared the stage with a host of jazz greats, including Clark Terry, Slide Hampton, Bob Brookmeyer, Johnny Mathis, Marian McPartland, Peter Erskine, Dick Oatts, Rufus Reid, Bob Sheppard, Conrad Herwig, Randy Brecker, Jon Faddis, Eddie Daniels, Wayne Bergeron, Eric Marienthal, Chuck Mangione, Pat LaBarbera, Allen Vizzutti, Byron Stripling, Marvin Stamm, Frank Tiberi, John Fedchock, Danny Gottlieb, Gary Foster, Barry Harris, Joey Sellers, Frank Vignola, Chuck Marohnic, Greg Hopkins, Jim Snidero, and Charlie Byrd.

-Russell Scarbrough is Assistant Professor of Jazz Studies and Jazz Ensemble Director at Houghton College, and he also directs the Canisius College Jazz Ensemble.
-He also serves on the faculty of Genesee Community College and the Csehy Summer School of Music.
+Russell Scarbrough is Assistant Professor of Jazz Studies and Jazz Ensemble Director at Houghton College.
+He also directs the Canisius College Jazz Ensemble, and serves on the faculty of the Csehy Summer School of Music.
 Previously, he served as conductor of the Houghton Symphony Orchestra from 2020-2022, and directed the Roberts Wesleyan College Jazz Ensemble from 2005-2013.
 Scarbrough studied composition with Hank Levy and Bill Dobbins, and received his Doctor of Musical Arts degree from the Eastman School of Music.